Want more? There's so much more to see than we can fit on a smartphone! Keep this link and view it on a laptop or tablet.

 With small classes, individual attention and a curriculum enriched by both experience and innovative thought, we set students far ahead.

-Young children at our junior school campuses in Point Breeze and Fox Chapel gleefully participate in “noisy learning” – whether exploring pre-algebraic concepts, medieval Europe or the science of bridge-building through hands-on activities, or authoring their own books.
+Young children at our two elementary school campuses, the Junior School in Point Breeze and the Country Day School in Fox Chapel, gleefully participate in “noisy learning” – whether exploring pre-algebraic concepts, medieval Europe or the science of bridge-building through hands-on activities, or authoring their own books.